censevasta/terraform/devops/hands-on/docker/docker-10-difference-between-exec-form-shell-form-and-CMD-ENTRYPOINT-instructions/README.md

 hello
 ```

-- It seems same.
-What is the different?
+- It seems the same.
+What is the difference?

 - Change the Dockerfile as below.
 This time, we input an environment variable instead of hello.